 - Not Impact Resistant, Anti-Scratch, Oil and Water repellant coating

 Not only do their plastic polycarbonate lenses provide incredible clarity, but the Copper lens color also enhances contrast, colors, and depth perception of the world around you.
-While the Copper lenses enhance contrast, they also are a bit redder than other brown lenses we tested, and therefore distort colors of reality more than say, the Native Highlines or Maui Jim Kahis.
+While the Copper lenses enhance contrast, they also are a bit redder than other brown lenses we tested, and therefore distort colors of reality more than some others.
 However, we didn't find this distortion to be distracting, just noticeable when comparing the glasses side by side.

 Costa lists the Hinanos as having a VLT (visible light transmission) of just 12%.
 We found that their lighter color lenses are less comfortable in bright, direct sunlight.
 They don't darken our view as much as the other glasses.
 This does, however, make them an excellent choice for dawn and dusk or in variable lighting.
-Compared to similar brown lenses we tested that have higher VLTs like the Highlines, with a VLT of 13% and the Kahis, with a VLT of 15%, the Hinanos felt brighter.
+Compared to similar brown lenses we tested that have higher VLTs, the Hinanos feel brighter.
 Overall though, we love the exceptional quality lenses of the Hinanos.

-Weighing just 25 grams, the Hinanos tie with the Oakley Holbrooks for the lightest pair of everyday glasses we tested.
-In addition to being super light, the Hinanos are also one of the best-balanced pairs of sunglasses in this review, making it easy to forget you're even wearing them!
+Weighing just 25 grams, the Hinanos are some of the lightest pair of glasses we tested.
+In addition to being super light, the Hinanos are also one of the best-balanced pairs of sunglasses in this review, making it easy to forget you're even wearing them.
 They have cleverly incorporated grippy pads both where they touch your nose and on the backs of the arms, which helps keep them on your face and on the top of your head.

 Flexible optical spring hinges also aid in the Hinanos' comfort.
 They easily overextend to accommodate your face while the soft pads at the backs of the arms ensure their grip doesn't create uncomfortable pressure points.
 Helpfully, they also have a small hole at the back of each arm.
 This is a secure attachment point for a pair of Croakies to keep them firmly on your head even in rough waters.

 As well-designed as we find the Hinanos to be, they are a fairly small pair of sunglasses, which many of our testers with medium and larger faces found to be less comfortable over longer periods.
 A couple of testers also reported their eyelashes touching the lenses when the glasses were pushed all the way up, which makes blinking an odd feeling.
-At the end of the day though, we found the Hinanos to be a pretty darn comfortable pair of shades to rock all day in the sun.
+At the end of the day though, if they fit your face, we think the Hinanos are a pretty darn comfortable pair of shades to rock all day.

 The Hinanos earned their lowest score in our coverage tests, though they still provide about an average amount of eye protection.
-They're slightly curved, which helps them to hug the wearer's face more than a straight-framed pair like the Ray-Ban Clubmasters do.
+They're slightly curved, which helps them to hug the wearer's face more than a straight-framed pair does.
 They also stay in place quite well, providing protection during all kinds of activities.

 And yet, these are small glasses.
-They're relatively narrow, with smaller lenses than the other glasses we tested, so they naturally provide a bit less coverage than larger pairs, like the Maui Jim Kahis, give you.
+They're relatively narrow, with smaller lenses than the other glasses we tested, so they naturally provide a bit less coverage than larger pairs give you.
 Additionally, the khaki-colored back of the Driftwood/White/Khaki pair of Hinanos we tested were more distracting than the darker and neutral colors of the other sunglasses, making them seem even smaller.
-Overall, we weren't blown away by the coverage the Hinanos give us.
+(The Hinanos are no longer offered in this color though, and can be purchased only in darker colors that are likely less distracting.)
+Overall, we aren't blown away by the coverage the Hinanos give us.

 We didn't have a single issue with the durability or usage of these sunglasses during several months of testing.
 Additionally, Costa protects these sunnies with a lifetime warranty against all manufacturer defects.
 If you do happen to break them, you can send them in and pay for Costa to repair them.

 The overextension of the hinges, while being quite handy for their comfort and durability, is also a little concerning.
 They are so easy to bend outward that they also seem easy to break.
-The only other everyday sunglasses we tested with flexible spring hinges are the Maui Jim Kahis, which are a little stiffer and sturdy-feeling than the Hinanos.
-But, when all was said and done, we found the Hinano frames to be decently durable and wonderfully lightweight.
+But, when all was said and done, the Hinano frames are decently durable and wonderfully lightweight.

 The high-quality lenses and lightweight, comfortable design of the Hinano sunglasses make them a solid option, and they are excellent for water sports.
 Though they aren't our favorite style and their small size offers less coverage than some larger, more fitted models, these shades pack a fantastic performance.
 Protecting your eyes from harmful light while repelling water and oil and being phenomenally scratch resistant, the Hinano 580Ps are top performers, and we think well worth their robust price tag.